sarriaroman/Cronos.JS/README.md

 ### Core
 > Here you will find the core of Cronos.JS, you can add your own module.
 Be care of add it into package.json ;)

+## Documentation
+> You can find the Core documentation into de Docs folder

 ## Server and Building

 ### Automatic building and serving